 - Some babies never really take to being spoon-fed solids – Baby led weaning is becoming more common.
 Obviously start with softer foods first and always supervise.

-What do I need to consider in preparing foods?
+What do I need to consider in preparing foods for baby?

 - Special tools/”baby” blenders or steamers are not required.
 Granted some of these gadgets can make life easier, but they are unnecessary and expensive.
 A normal blender is fine.
 You don’t need to sterilise, just keep clean with warm soapy water.
 By this age your baby is putting a lot more than food in their mouth, so sterilisation in unnecessary